 General Intercessions for the Solemnity of Saints Peter and Paul (from Priests for Life)

-From Archives (Homilies on St. Peter and St. Paul):
+From Archives (Homilies for Peter & Paul):

 Seapadre Homilies: Cycle A, Cycle B, Cycle C